 If your endocrine system isn't healthy, you might have problems developing during puberty, getting pregnant, or managing stress.
 You also might gain weight easily, have weak bones, or lack energy because too much sugar stays in your blood instead of moving into your cells where it's needed for energy.

-Pituitary: This is the "master" gland of your endocrine system.
-It uses information it gets from your brain to "tell" other glands in your body what to do.
-It makes many different important hormones, including growth hormone; prolactin, which helps breastfeeding moms make milk; and luteinizing hormone, which manages estrogen in women and testosterone in men.
+- Pituitary gland.
+This is your endocrine system’s master gland.
+It uses information it gets from your brain to tell other glands in your body what to do.
+It makes many important hormones, including growth hormone; prolactin, which helps breastfeeding moms make milk; and luteinizing hormone, which manages estrogen in women and testosterone in men.

-Pineal: This gland makes a chemical called melatonin.
-It helps your body get ready to go to sleep.
+- Pineal gland.
+It makes a chemical called melatonin that helps your body get ready to go to sleep.

-Parathyroid: This is a set of four small glands behind your thyroid.
-They are important for bone health.
+- Parathyroid.
+This is a set of four small glands behind your thyroid.
+They play a role in bone health.
 The glands control your levels of calcium and phosphorus.

-Adrenals: Best known for making the "fight or flight" hormone adrenaline (epinephrine), these two glands also make corticosteroids.
-These are hormones that affect your metabolism and sexual function, among other things.
+- Adrenals.
+Best known for making the "fight or flight" hormone adrenaline (also called epinephrine), these two glands also make hormones called corticosteroids.
+They affect your metabolism and sexual function, among other things.

-Pancreas: The pancreas is part of both your digestive and endocrine systems.
+- Pancreas.
+This organ is part of both your digestive and endocrine systems.
 It makes digestive enzymes that break down food.
 It also makes the hormones insulin and glucagon.
-These help ensure you have the right amount of sugar in your bloodstream and your cells.
+These ensure you have the right amount of sugar in your bloodstream and your cells.

 As you get older, it's natural to notice some things related to your endocrine system.
 Your metabolism tends to slow down.
 So you might gain weight even though you haven't changed how you eat or exercise.
 Hormonal shifts also explain, at least in part, why you're more likely to have heart disease, osteoporosis, and type 2 diabetes as you age.